 The book we used is by Ann McCallum.
 She has so many awesome books!
 I fact, we reviewed her history cookbook HERE and had so much fun with it.
 We loved it so much that we ordered her edible science book.
 It is called: Eat Your Science Homework – Recipes for Inquiring Minds.
 Catchy, huh?

 Out of all the recipes in the book, this one (that we will show you in this post) caught my eye the most.
-We will make all of them at some point for sure, because they’re so awesome, but for now, we decided to make edible 3D atom models.
+We will make all of them at some point for sure, because they’re so awesome, but for now, we decided to make edible 3D atom models (different combinations make different molecules).
 Oh!
 And we also have a free printable for you!

 First, we read the section in the book about molecules, the Periodic Table of Elements, atoms and the like.
 It was fascinating to my children to think that everything is made or atoms and molecules and that different combinations make different substances and textures.